Up to the Challenge

 In the same race James Fraser finished in 17th, with Max Harrison in 52nd.
 Anna Wait was 11th in the U15 Girls race.

 Max Barckhahn and Harry Allen were 61st and 86th respectively in the U17 Men’s race, while Pancho Panchev, using the race as a warm-up for representing Bulgaria in the European Cross-Country Championships in Portugal, was 74th in the U20 Men’s race.
-Despite picking up a niggle during the event, Pancho went on to finish 81st in Portugal.
+Despite a back niggle flaring up, and train cancellations and delays conspiring against him, so that he only made it to Sefton Park fifteen minutes before the start.

 One down, just another nine to go!